NIRSpec MPT - Catalogs

 Weights may optionally be used to create the plans.
 In the absence of source weights, MPT will prioritize sources based on the ordering of the sources in the Primary candidate set (which is derived from their order in the Catalog), described below.
 If some sources in your catalog have a higher priority than others, then it is advisable to create an additional column in the catalog with weights and assign higher values to those sources.
 When this Catalog is ingested, assign the weight column as a Weight type.
 If the use of source weights is enabled in the Planner, sources with larger weights are more likely to be observed.
 If the Catalog does not have a weight column, MPT will assign the weight 1 to all sources.

 An Astrometric Accuracy in units of milli-arcsec must be specified after Catalog ingest.
 If a Catalog comes from, for example, an HST/WFC3/UVIS observation, one may assign the value 12-15 milli-arcsec.
 This value is used to estimate the final accuracy of the target acquisition when using the MSA Target Acquisition (MSATA) method.
 (Note that NIRSpec MSATA parameters do not need to be included in proposals).

-The Reference Position shows a fiducial reference point for the observations that will use this Catalog.
+The Reference Position shows the reference point for the observations that will use this Catalog.
+This position is the median values of the catalog source RA and Dec.
 All pointings derived by the Planner in the final plan and used to create an observation will be referenced as offsets from the Reference Position.
 When MPT designs offset pointings in Plans with dithers specified, the APA will be slightly adjusted from the specified APA in order to maintain the telescope attitude between dithers.
 This information is used to determine appropriate observational plan windows.